Midwife in the Tire Swing

 Things became thinner and older; there were blue tarpaulin roof patches, house trailers and gravel shoulders with sharp drop-offs, fewer late model cars.
 A tree is dead but refuses to be—a straggling pine, white limbs splayed to the sides, a full sixty feet and counting.
 “It doesn’t know,” said Sarah.
 A cone-rich florescent tuft of greenery on top, a last gasp before dying from the ground up.
 A few years, next year maybe, it will fall, she thought.
 Then, a few yards on, a little tree, the same but smaller.
 “Hiya, kid,” Sarah said.
 Crossroads of Downeast Maine said a sign.
 “Welcome home, wandering girl.
-And here I go.”
+And here we go.”
 Sarah pressed her foot down on the accelerator.
 In the rearview a cloud of blue smoke drifted out of her field of vision, thence skywards.

 The roadside played a reel of deteriorating signage—50s fonts on chrome dinette diners, their windows shot out.
 EAT.
 A carousel laundry line, its empty struts uplifted in worship, prayed for a washday, an umbrella turned inside out by a sudden gust.
 The wash line was strung on ceramic insulators.
 Sarah wished she had a coffee.
 Or a cigarette.

 A substation protected by a chain link fence, its transformers gone.
 Empty concrete slabs.
 Someone wanted power once.
 Powerball 4.5 Million, Fresh Maine Lobster, Live Bait, all sun bleached and faded.
 A wheelchair ramp, the elevation of its plywood twisted by unshoveled snow turned to ice with repeating thaws and freezes.
 Grandpa had given up, or like the tree, had forgotten to remember.
 Grandpa didn’t care anymore.
 Or had died.
 Sarah thinks the ramp is to be saved against future need by the now living, the yet hale and hearty.
 Thrifty.

 “Bethel Chapel.”
 A sign, but no building.
 There is electricity here; new wires strung taut—new poles, no church.
-A distant woodpecker hammered at a telephone pole.
-Tough birds to get their beaks through layers of winter-hardened creosote, thinks Sarah.
 Lucy would be all smiles, content that he has a generator.
 An augury of things to come, she thinks, pleased.
 The poles have holes; they will fall down.
+A distant woodpecker hammers at a telephone pole.
+Tough bird, thinks Sarah.